 Colorado’s Hidden Gem: Outdoor Recreation on Grand Mesa

 When you want to get off the beaten track, find a special camping site, trail or fishing hole, come explore the Grand Mesa, a true hidden gem in Colorado.
 Explore the Scenic Byway and you’ll be certain to find a spot to call your own, full of great memories and a spirit of adventure.
-The Grand Mesa is vast, with 346,500 acres of alpine forests and over 300 lakes flanked with red rock canyons and rolling oak brush covered hills.
+The Grand Mesa is vast, with 346,500 acres of alpine forests and over 300 lakes flanked with red rock canyons, aspens, evergreens and rolling oak brush covered hills.

 Any time of year you will want your camera.
 You can find natural beauty around every corner.
 Wildlife can be found from the least chipmunk to the majestic moose.
 Come explore Grand Mesa and you can always find something to frame for that special shot.
 In all your travels on Grand Mesa, please Leave No Trace and help us care for this special place.